Topics on this page

 Firewall rules examine the network and transport layers of a packet (IP, TCP, and UDP, for example).

-When Deep Security Agents scan network traffic and the traffic meets a rule's match conditions, the agent handles it as a possible or confirmed attack and performs one of the following actions, depending on the rule:
+When agents scan network traffic and the traffic meets a rule's match conditions, the agent handles it as a possible or confirmed attack and performs one of the following actions, depending on the rule:

 - Completely drop packets